 Mosaic tile with each individual tile sized at 2 inches square is available in either loose or mesh-bound form.
 Unlike the 1-inch square tile, whose look is achieved as an aggregate of all the tiles, these 2-inch square tiles are large enough that individual tiles' texture and colors are discernible.

 Two-inch square mosaic tile is used in kitchen and bathrooms for backsplashes and walls.
 In some designs, it is also used for flooring.

-Mosaic tile of this size is found in ceramic, porcelain,... glass, stone, and metal materials.
+Two-inch square mosaic tile is found in ceramic, porcelain, glass, stone, and metal materials.

 03 of 09

 Mosaic tile of this type is sized at a 1:2 aspect ratio, where the width is twice that of the height.
 This tile is not large enough to truly call it subway tile, and it has more of a mosaic tile appearance.
 This subway/mosaic mix is bound on the back with mesh.

 This tile is commonly used on walls, most often with kitchen or bathroom backsplashes, or as wall wainscot.

 This tile comes in a variety of materials: ceramic, porcelain, glass, stone, and metal.